ropensci/rtika/README.md

 Similar Packages
 ----------------

-In March 2012, I created a repository on `r-forge` called `r-tika` (See: <https://r-forge.r-project.org/projects/r-tika/>) to interface with Apache Tika (See:&lt; <https://tika.apache.org/>&gt;).
+In March 2012, I created a repository on `r-forge` called `r-tika` (See: <https://r-forge.r-project.org/projects/r-tika/>) to interface with Apache Tika (See: <https://tika.apache.org/>).
 While no code was publicly released, my initial code-base used low-level functions from the `rJava` package to interface with the Tika library.
 I halted development after discovering that the Tika command line interface (CLI) served my purposes.

 In September 2017, user *kyusque* released `tikaR`, which uses the `rJava` package to interact with Tika (See: <https://github.com/kyusque/tikaR>).
 As of writing, it provided a `xml` parser and metadata extraction.